excid-io/did-self/README.md

 system, or they can be provided as DNS records.

 ## CRUD Operation Definitions
-CRUD operations are implemented by the users.
+CRUD operations should implemented by the user.
+Our Python3 [implementation](https://github.com/excid-io/did-self-py) can be used for this purpose.

 ### Create
 The Create operation initializes a did:self DID and creates a DID document.